GENERAL: for all kinds of accessibility issues

 Ideas

-Use reimbursement / panelist care budget (e.g., food, transport) for tech.
+• Use reimbursement / panelist care budget (e.g., food, transport) for tech.
 Do not assume virtual projects will necessarily be more/less expensive — in some cases, more; in some cases, less.
 Budget for and organize a substantial team of one-on-one tech support for participants who need it.
-(Amount of need will depend on local context.)
-Marcin/Poland: SKILLS TRAINING PHASE (3-4 weeks – not just how to be a participant.
-How to connect, How to mute and unmute…) ==> “Mock up Citizen Assembly” use a not related topic, but still relevant
+(Amount of need will depend on local context).

 Technologies

-Technology Team to support
+• Technology Team to support.

 Strategies for laptop hardware accessibility